Fees - Frequently Asked Questions

 Do I pay a daily parking fee for my boat trailer?

 If you paid the boat launch fee or have a boat launch pass, you do not need to pay a daily parking fee for your car and trailer while you use your boat.
+Vehicle and trailer overnight parking are subject to daily parking fees.
 If you park in a day use area and are not using your boat, you will need to pay the daily parking fee.